starfall218/starfall218/README.md

 I build things — carefully, intentionally, and usually with a quiet conviction that the work matters.

-I'm a software engineering student (ADSE, Aptech) and Economics student at the University of Ibadan.
-But more than the titles, I'm a founder in the making — someone who believes the best products are built at the intersection of deep thinking and genuine faith.
+I'm a software engineering student.

 ---